wavemaker/docs/learn/app-development/wavemaker-app-development-faqs/database-in-wavemaker.md

 ---
-title: "How database work in WaveMaker?"
+title: "How to work with database in WaveMaker?"
 id: "database-in-wavemaker"
 sidebar_label: "What are Databases?"
 ---
-See the [FAQs](index.md) for WaveMaker app development.
+See the [FAQs](index.md) section for WaveMaker app development.

 ---